motif-project/docs/App-Register.md

 ### 3. Register App

-To register your application, you'll need to call the `registerApp` function with your app's address
+To register your application, you'll need to call the `registerApp` function provided in the `AppRegistry` contract with your app's address

 #### Parameters:
 - `appAddress`: The contract address of your application

-To register your app, you need the address to BitDSMRegistry contractand your Apps (in this case CDP) contract address
+To register your app, you need the address to `APPRegistry` contract and your App's (e.g., CDP) contract address

-Then Create a random salt and expiry
+Then create a random salt and expiry
 ```solidity
     bytes32 salt = bytes32(uint256(1));
 uint256 expiry = block.timestamp + 1 days;
 ```

- Calculate the digest hash of the app registration by calling the `calculateAppRegistrationDigestHash` function from the BitDSMRegistry contract.
+Calculate the digest hash for the app registration by calling the `calculateAppRegistrationDigestHash` function from the `AppRegistry` contract.
 Sign the digest hash and the broadcast the transaction.

 ```solidity vm.startBroadcast(deployerPrivateKey);